parkeristyping/party-mode/readme.md

 # Emacs Party Mode

-I could describe, but why not just give it a try, instead?
+I could describe it, but why not just give it a try instead?
+Don't tell me you don't like to party.

 ## Pre-reqs